O'Neill as you live and breath

 INDEPENDENT ARTIST TRACK STRUCTURE

-On the three months of the Independent Artist Track IA work on three monologues, a contemporary, a classical and an O’Neill, as connected with related songs.
+On the three months of the Independent Artist Track IA work on three monologues, first a contemporary one, then a classical and finally an O’Neill.
 The contemporary monologue work emphasizes flow and freedom, the classical emphasizes voice, depth and rhythm and the O’Neill piece draws on all of these qualities.
+Throughout the 12 weeks song work and yoga are integrated into the Track.